How companies can build VR spaces inside Linden Lab’s Sansar

 GamesBeat: How is overall traffic at Sansar?

 Altberg: It’s still low.
 We haven’t spent a dime trying to acquire users.
 We’ve just been focused on working with creators to make sure they have the tools.
-Already we have thousands of experiences being created on the platform.
+Already, we have thousands of experiences being created on the platform.
 Close to a thousand of them are in our atlas, in the directory.
 Many are private as well, so you can’t find them.
 They’re only available to the creator and whoever they want to give access to.
 There’s both private and public access areas.
 We’ve been working exclusively with creators to make sure they can create high fidelity content.
 Being able to create all this content in less than two months, it would have been impossible with any other platform.

 GamesBeat: I talked to Phil Rosedale (founder of Linden Lab, now at High Fidelity) about blockchain opportunities.
 Do you guys see the same potential as far as making portable avatars, things like that?

 Altberg: Portable avatars I’m not sure about.
-Portable merchandise, even then you’re getting into—I don’t know.
+Portable merchandise, even then you’re getting into — I don’t know.
 We’ll see how that plays out.
 We have a lot of experience with marketplaces.
 The Second Life marketplace still represents $500 million worth of business.
-Last year users in Second Life cashed out about $60 million in money they made creating content and services on the platform.
+Last year, users in Second Life cashed out about $60 million in money they made creating content and services on the platform.
 Blockchain is one way to keep track of who owns what.
 We have our own stuff that already does all that, though.

 GamesBeat: The idea seems to be that you can make some of these worlds interoperable.

-Altberg: The interoperability issue—I mean, blockchain might be a piece of that puzzle, but you have to think of other standards as well.
+Altberg: The interoperability issue — I mean, blockchain might be a piece of that puzzle, but you have to think of other standards as well.
 Imagining your avatar just being able to walk across to another platform and have the animations and rendering and facial expression technologies, all this special sauce we all build, having that work across platforms, you’d end up having to deal with some kind of lowest common denominator for how that would work.

 There’s still so much evolution in these technologies.
-Coming up with a standard now—just think about identity.
+Coming up with a standard now — just think about identity.
 Do we have a universal identity system on planet Earth?
 No. And that’s just usernames and passwords.
 Never mind your appearance, your functionality, all that stuff.
-Suddenly that’s going to go across?
+Suddenly, that’s going to go across?
 It’s one of those problems that just makes my head hurt.
 It would be fascinating, but it would be really difficult to do.

-You tend to see that successful, large-scale networks are more vertical, like Facebook or Instagram.
+You tend to see that successful, large-scale networks are more vertical like Facebook or Instagram.
 Getting something that’s horizontal, across organizations, where they all agree on business models and technologies, that’s really complicated.

 GamesBeat: What other things could a corporation do with a Sansar experience?